smart-data-models/dataModel.Weather/WeatherAlert/doc/spec_JA.md

       x-ngsi:
         type: Property
     type:
-      description: 'NGSI entity type.
-It has to be WeatherAlert'
+      description: NGSI entity type.
+It has to be WeatherAlert
       enum:
         - WeatherAlert
       type: string
       x-ngsi:
         type: Property
     validFrom:
-      description: 'The start of the validity period for this forecast as a ISO8601 format'
+      description: The start of the validity period for this forecast as a ISO8601 format
       format: date-time
       type: string
       x-ngsi:
         model: https://schema.org/DateTime
         type: Property
     validTo:
-      description: 'The end of the validity period for this forecast as a ISO8601 format'
+      description: The end of the validity period for this forecast as a ISO8601 format
       format: date-time
       type: string
       x-ngsi: